-Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program, Elephants of Africa Rescue Society (EARS).
-Much more can be learned about our EARS Program at elephantears.org.
-Our elephants spend their days in a multi-species exhibit which is very unique.
-They currently share their yard with zebra, water buffalo and an ostrich.
+Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program.
+They spend their days in a multi-species exhibit which is very unique.
+They currently share their yard with zebra and water buffalo.
 Their interaction with each other is both inspiring and educational.

 Butch and Buffy originally belonged to a company in Florida that participated in fairs and carnivals.
 They spent their days giving rides to children.
 When the company closed its doors, Butch and Buffy were no longer needed.
 EARS took them in and they have since become icons of Monterey Zoo.

-Paula and Christy came to EARS from the Carson & Barnes Circus Family.
-EARS Director, Charlie Sammut, flew to the Carson Barnes headquarters where he shared video and stories of the EARS facility.
-The owners of Carson Barnes Circus agreed that Paula and Kristy should be transported to EARS.
+Kristy came to EARS from the Carson & Barnes Circus Family.
+EARS Director, Charlie Sammut, flew to the Carson Barnes headquarters where he shared video and stories of the Monterey Zoo facility.
+The owners of Carson Barnes Circus agreed that Kristy should be transported to our zoo.

 African Elephant (Loxodonta Africana)